 Barnstaple Health Centre

 Barnstaple Health Centre was built in 1978, originally as two doctors’ surgeries.
 We are no longer a G.P Practice and we are not a Minor Injuries Unit.
 Barnstaple Health Centre is basically an extension of North Devon District Hospital.
-Opening hours are Monday to Friday, 08.30am to 5pm with some clinics open later.
+Opening hours are Monday to Thursday 08.30am to 5pm and Friday 08.30am to 4.30pm.

 More about us